energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 Eq. :eq:`eq:solarAreaLandLimited`, does the same for ground area.
 Finally, eq. :eq:`eq:solarAreaGroundHighIrrLimited` proceeds similarly for ground area with high irradiation, suitable for the installation of CSP plants (i.e. with a Direct Normal Irradiation (DNI) superior to 1800 [kWh/m\ :math:`^2`/year]).
 The area limitation is applied on the *Collector* element of the CSP.
-This constraint is then transferred to *Storage* and *Power Block*, namely via eqs :eq:`eq:limit_solar_mulitple_ST` and :eq:`eq:limit_solar_mulitple_PT`.
+The capacity of the *Collector* (which produces heat) is then transformed into the equivalent electrical power capacity in eqs :eq:`eq:solarAreaLandLimited` - :eq:`eq:solarAreaGroundHighIrrLimited`, using the heat-electricity conversion efficiency of the *Power block*.
-Note that in eqs. :eq:`eq:solarAreaLandLimited` - :eq:`eq:solarAreaGroundHighIrrLimited`, the terms associated to CSP are counted as positive (the minus signs are present to compensate for the negative signs of :math:`f(\cdot)`).
+Indeed, the :math:`power\_density_{csp}` is expressed in electrical GW, not in thermal GW.
+Note that in eqs. :eq:`eq:solarAreaLandLimited` - :eq:`eq:solarAreaGroundHighIrrLimited`, the terms associated with CSP are counted as positive (the minus signs are present to compensate for the negative signs of :math:`f(\cdot)`).

 .. _ssec_estd_implementation: